Member’s Mark Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 However, it’s unfortunate the company chose to include animal fat in its recipe.
 Without this controversial ingredient and minus the menadione, we may have been compelled to award this line a higher rating.

-Member’s Mark is a plant-based dry dog food using a moderate amount of named and unnamed meat and meat by-product meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Member’s Mark includes both grain and grain-free dry dog foods using a moderate amount of named and unnamed meat and meat by-product meals as its main source of animal protein, thus earning the brand 2.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to Member’s Mark.
 If there are no recalls listed in this section, we have not yet reported any events.

 The FDA is investigating a potential link between grain-free diets and heart disease in dogs.
 Click here for details.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.